upretip/blog/_posts/2019-1-1-SQL-Code-Snippets.md

 Perform mathematical operation between two columns

+Note:
+Use CAST to get two columns in same data type.
+Also, in order to avoid NULL while doing operations, use COALESCE(column_name, 0) to convert NULL to zero.

 ```
 SELECT (sale_price * sale_volume) as tot_rev  --as to alias the new column
 FROM sales_table ;
 ```

+GROUP BY

 Group Summary statistics